 The song opens with a languid intro on the fiddle, followed by a simple quadruple drum pattern.
-Then, rising dramatic tension.
+Then there’s a rise in dramatic tension.
 A few bars later the voice enters, with a tessitura so distinctive I’d never heard one like it before or since.
-It was halfway between a country vocalist and a pop balladeer.
-The singer sets the story by painting a scary picture of a villain who terrorizes the townspeople with his “straight and fast” shooting.
+It sounds halfway between a country vocalist and a pop balladeer.
+The singer sets the story by painting a scary picture of a villain who terrorizes both men and women with his “straight and fast” shootings.
 In the next stanza, the singer’s quavering voice softens the music to introduce an unobtrusive female chorus.
 In one line he describes the hero, a reasonable man who just wants to live in peace with his girl despite the gruesome gunslinger terrorizing them.
-Rising crescendos in the chorus inject even more tension, tattoos on the snare drum imitate gunshots, and the song suddenly ends, ambiguously, cagily, without revealing its surprise.
-It’s a perfect three-minute teaser for a legendary western by the same name.
+Rising crescendos in the chorus inject more tension, tattoos on the snare drum imitate gunshots, and the song suddenly ends, ambiguously, cagily, without revealing the plot’s surprise climax.

-The Man Who Shot Liberty Valance.
+The Man Who Shot Liberty Valence.

 Unlike that of other white male teen idols like Ricky Nelson and Roy Orbison, little of Gene Pitney’s music is known today.
-Yet in the early 60s, whenever one of his songs came out, it was an event for us junior high schoolers.
+Yet in the early sixties, whenever one of his songs came out, it was an event for us junior high schoolers.
 We eagerly listened to it on AM radio, even waited, transistors at our ears, for the next time it would be played.
 In his early years, his tenor voice seemed high and youthful, like Michael Jackson’s was at twenty.
 Peppy numbers like “Cry Your Eyes Out,” “Donna Means Heartache,” and “(I Wanna) Love My Life Away” propelled our callow ideas of melody and rhythm out into the troposphere like bottle rockets.
 He was equally good in the slow dance category.
-My dancin’ fool friend Ronald Costa said this about “True Love Never Runs Smooth”:
+My dancin’ fool friend Ron Costo said this about “True Love Never Runs Smooth”:

 Gene Pitney didn’t just typify a four-year pop music era, he helped shape and fashion it.
 His voice could span three octaves, his fertile mind could write songs for anyone.
-Many performers used his compositions: the Kalin Twins (“Loneliness”), Roy Orbison (“Today’s Teardrops,” “22 Days”) and Bobby Vee. (“Rubber Ball” hit Number One.)
+Many performers used his compositions: the Kalin Twins (“Loneliness”), Roy Orbison (“Today’s Teardrops,” “22 Days”) and Bobby Vee. (“Rubber Ball,” hit Number One.)
 He propped up Ricky Nelson’s sagging career with not one but three songs, including “Hello Mary Lou.”
 The Crystals are still famous today for their Phil Spector-produced blockbuster “He’s a Rebel” written by… guess who?
 When Pitney was inducted into The Rock ‘n Roll Hall of Fame in 2002, singer Darlene Love posed next to him on stage.

 “Like Del Shannon and Roy Orbison,” wrote musicologist Mitchell Cohen, “Gene Pitney was most expressive with songs of suffering.”
 Like we didn’t know that.
 The rocker “It Hurts to Be In Love” seemed tailor cut just for our achy yearning hearts.

-It hurts to be in love
+“It hurts to be in love

 When the only one you love